vytkuklys/CPP09-Green-Tester/README.md

 To test Exercise 00, make sure you have the following files in the same directory as the `btc` executable:

 - `tester.sh`: Test script for Exercise 00.
-- `data/data.csv`: Input data file required for testing.
+- `data.csv`: Input data file required for testing.

 To run the test script for Exercise 00, execute the following command in the terminal: